gvnspk/Selenium_WebDriver_Automation_Script.v0.1/README.md

 # Selenium_WebDriver_Automation_Script.v0.1

-Sample End to End automation script of an demo shopping website by Selenium wevbdriver using data driven framework, page object model,page factory and cucumber BDD implementation under maven build tool.
+Sample End to End automation script of a demo shopping website automated by Selenium wevbdriver using data driven framework, page object model,page factory and cucumber BDD implementation under maven build tool.

 Commit-1

--E2E testing steps involved for the website 1)Opening the site 2)searching the product 3)Selecting the product 4)Adding to cart 5)Proceed to checkout 6)Payment transactions.
+-E2E testing steps involved for the website
+1)Opening the site
+2)searching the product
+3)Selecting the product
+4)Adding to cart
+5)Proceed to checkout
+6)Payment transactions.

 -Only single feature file is used and customer details are taken as input.